Dynamic Learning Maps (DLM) Alternate Assessments

 Tested Essential Elements

-The table below includes the essential elements and learning maps, by grade and content area, for each of the essential elements included on the DLM alternate assessments.
+The table below includes links to the essential elements and learning maps for each content area.
 Also included are links to professional development modules to help teachers and other educators expand their instructional strategies and understanding of the essential elements.
 These documents and professional development modules, along with other relevant general education curriculum materials, may be used to inform instructional planning and goal-setting.

 ENGLISH LANGUAGE ARTS